FriendlyCaptcha/friendly-docs/versioned_docs/version-v1/guides/eu-endpoint.md

 ## Troubleshooting

 If your widget or the browser console shows **Endpoint not allowed** or **403 Forbidden**, double-check that the you enabled the configured endpoint for the given sitekey.

-If you run into any other issues you can of course always reach out.